tunroam/paper/intersection_report_spec/320spec.md

 &mdash; the authentication server used by &mdash;
 the AP handles authentication requests.

-We start by defining/parsing the data received by the supplicant, followed by the authentication server that receives this data.
+We start by defining/parsing the *[802.1x identity]* received by the supplicant, followed by the *[802.1x authentication server]* that receives this data.
-This section concludes with network policies the AP SHOULD implement.
+This section concludes with *[Network policies]* the AP SHOULD implement.